-In a study conducted by Christof Wecker, overloaded PowerPoint slides distracted the audience from listening to the presenter’s explanation.
+In a study conducted by Christof Wecker, it was concluded that overloaded PowerPoint slides distract the audience from listening to the presenter’s explanation.

-Because they were being shown slides loaded with information, the attention of the audience is split between two things: struggling to keep up with what the presenter was saying, or reading the slides and ignoring the explanation.
+Because the participants were shown slides loaded with information, the attention of the audience is split between two things: struggling to keep up with what the presenter was saying, or reading the slides and ignoring the explanation.

 Their concentration and ability to absorb information became compromised.

 In cases like these, Wecker noted that it might be better to just present with no visuals at all.
 However, the real solution is creating simpler and more concise slides.
 All you have to do is focus on the most basic and crucial points of your content.

 When your slides highlight key takeaways, you can help the audience reach maximum information retention.

 As social science blogger Eric Horowitz wrote to explain the study:

 Wecker found that the suppression of oral information was correlated with the subjective importance a person placed on slides.
 In other words, slides interfere with the retention of oral information because people often judge information on slides to be more important.

 Tips and tricks: Making PowerPoint slides that work